Gallahorn/Ultraviolence/README.md

 In this case, keep your support requests strictly in #uv-modify in discord.

 **__Why do you have a modifying-channel then?__**
-So people wo want to add mods or play around with the list can support themselves.
+So people who want to add mods or play around with the list can support themselves.
 I don't give support for modified installs.

 **__The list is too hard / cumbersome for me__**